JCAdkins/REST/twitter/README.md

 ```

 ### `GET     tweets/{id}/context`
 Retrieves the context of the tweet with the given id.
-If that tweet is deleted or otherwise doesn't exist, an error should be sent in lieu of a response.
+If that tweet is deleted or otherwise doesn't exist, an error will be sent in lieu of a response.

-**IMPORTANT:** While deleted tweets should not be included in the `before` and `after` properties of the result, transitive replies should.
-What that means is that if a reply to the target of the context is deleted, but there's another reply to the deleted reply, the deleted reply should be excluded but the other reply should remain.

 #### Response
 ```javascript